rocketbot-cl/O365/README.md

 2. List all emails
 List all email, you can specify a filter

+3. List unread emails
+List unread emails

-3. Read email for ID
+4. Read email for ID
 Read email for ID

-4. Send Email
+5. Send Email
 Send email

-5. Reply Email
+6. Reply Email
 Reply an email

-6. Forward Email
+7. Forward Email
 Forward an email

-7. Download attachments
+8. Download attachments
 Download attached files

-8. Mark as unread
+9. Mark as unread
 Mark an email as unread

-9. Email folders list
+10. Email folders list
 List of email folders

-10. Move email
+11. Move email
 Move an email from one folder to another

-11. Create folder
+12. Create folder
 Creates a new folder in the email

-12. Get groups
+13. Get groups
 Get list of Groups

-13. Get group
+14. Get group
 Get Group by ID

-14. Get site
+15. Get site
 Get site of the Group

-15. Get site lists
+16. Get site lists
 Get lists of the Site

-16. Create List
+17. Create List
 Create a new list

-17. Get list Items
+18. Get list Items
 Get the items of a list

-18. Get Item
+19. Get Item
 Get an item from a list

-19. Create Item
+20. Create Item
 Create an item in a list

-20. Delete Item
+21. Delete Item
 Delete an item from a list

-21. Update Item
+22. Update Item
 Update an item data